CT-AAP and Yale partner to present Project ECHO®

 CT-AAP is proud to offer regular online CME through Project ECHO®, in partnership with Yale University, EMSC Connecticut and the PECC Learning Collaborative.

 Project ECHO® links expert specialist teams at an academic hub with clinicians in local communities.
-Our aim is to provide Pediatric Medicine education that is relevant to primary care providers (MD, PA, RN, etc.) in the community setting and provide a venue to both discuss cases that are challenging for providers as well as create relationships among providers in CT such that informal consultations can occur in the future.
+Our aim is to provide Pediatric Medicine education that is relevant to primary care providers (MD, PA, RN, etc.) in the community setting and provide a venue to both discuss cases that are challenging for providers as well as create relationships among providers such that informal consultations can occur in the future.